 |Hours of attention||Monday to Sunday 12:00 – 21:30 pm|

-Maybe, the most famous cuisine in the world, the Italian, is present in the ancient capital of the Inca Empire, Cusco, with the Cicciolina Restaurant.
+The most famous cuisine in the world, Italian, may be present in the ancient capital of the Inca Empire, Cusco, with the Cicciolina Restaurant.
 This cuisine was found with the rising star: the Peruvian, and both were combined in the menu of Cicciolina.
-Italian cuisine is accompanied by the most delightful Peruvian food.
+The most delightful Peruvian food accompanies Italian cuisine.
 And the most representative examples are shrimp with coconut, some tender pumpkin ravioli, osso buco with pumpkin ravioli covered with local cheese, and a touch of Andean mint or prawns with quinoa among others.
 Without mentioning the chicken, duck, beef, alpaca, seafood, and handmade pasta.

 Upon entering, you will find a tapas bar at your left, with a great variety of delights to prove.
 Already inside, little tables with chairs will be waiting for you.
 The menu options are one of the best in all of Cusco, and the personal attention is insurmountable.
 The wine list and Italian desserts will crown your lunch or dinner.
 For all these things, the reservation is obligatory before going, because, the restaurant is usually full out.